 The latest from GR:EEN

-- The "Global Reordering and Bretton Woods: Compromise, Dissensus and Europe’s Regulatory Role” workshop will take place at Warwick on 17th to 18th March 2014- organised by Megan Dee and Chris Clarke
+- The "Global Reordering and Bretton Woods: Compromise, Dissensus and Europe’s Regulatory Role” workshop web pages online, Warwick University, 17th to 18th March 2014

 - Transnational Veto Players and the Practice of Financial Reform Eleni Tsingou Scholarly articles

 - The Czech paradox: Did the winner lose and the losers win?
 Tereza Novotna published on The Monkey Cage blog

 - In searching for effective solutions to common problems, our research has shown that regions play an important role in promoting innovation and reform.

 - To date, the EU has paid insufficient attention to the way in which financial rules and global agreements affect credit provision within Europe.

 - External expertise has revealed an occasional mismatch between internal views of the EU’s role as a global actor, and the views of those from outside.

 - We will provide a toolkit to guide European policy makers and practitioners in developing a strategy to enhance the EU’s relevance on the world scene

 - Thanks to our impact fora, our research is relevant and usable for a range of communities and stakeholders

 - Our dedicated foresight project to 2020 will provide policy makers with different scenarios for global change and suggest concrete policy recommendations